StachRedeker/Minimal-Maintenance-Mode/README.md

 - track users;
 - write any user personal data to the database;
-- send any data to external servers;
+- send any data to external servers.

 ## Screenshots
 ![Settings Page](/assets/settings.png)